“A useful rule is that any impacts on species and their habitats should persist for as short a time as possible ― Innes Cuthill

 As researchers, we need to commit to taking necessary precautions to prevent and limit our own involvement in potentially spreading diseases and invasive species.
 Respecting accepted approach distances (even allowing a buffer when possible), favoring non-handling methods, and making sure to come to a study site with clean gears and clothes, will help reduce the spread of transmission.

 ▸ Regardless of the sampling method being used, we should avoid killing any non-target species.
 A non-target species is any species present on the project site that is not the target of the operation.
-That includes plants, fungi, animals, insects.
+That includes plants, fungi, animals, and insects.
 Example: fogging tree canopies, or mist nets often kills many species that have nothing to do with our study.

 Such sampling methods should be justified extensively.

 ▸ We should avoid the inadvertent transport of species.
-We should also understand that we have no idea about whether some the species that we transport could become invasive in the future.
+We should also understand that we have no idea about whether some of the species that we transport could become invasive in the future.

-For instance, it is not excluded that chiropterologists and/or cave explorers might have unintentionally transported from Europe to the United States (on contaminated clothes or equipment), the deadly syndrome that causes the white-nose syndrome in bats [FM12]
+For instance, it is not excluded that chiropterologists and/or cave explorers might have unintentionally transported from Europe to the United States (on contaminated clothes or equipment), the deadly fungus that causes the white-nose syndrome in bats [FM12]

 The future of science lies in global access to scientifically relevant and ethical data, transparency, and education.

 ▸ Ethical data.
 Each phase of a research process needs to account for ethical considerations.
 The investigation results themselves should also be reviewed from an ethical standpoint.
-This to ensure that there was no unethical loophole, as well as to learn from our mistakes.
+This is to ensure that there was no unethical loophole, as well as to learn from our mistakes.
 It’s also a good way to foster directly the importance of a good ethical experiment design and management.